Mohammed Sadiq (diplomat)

-Mohammed Sadiq is a retired Pakistani diplomat.
+Mohammed Sadiq is a retired Pakistani diplomat (active 1990s–2023).

 Mohammad Sadiq was born in Zaida, District Swabi and spent his early childhood in Kunri in Sindh where his father Mohammad Salim was running several businesses.

-Currently Ambassador Sadiq is Special Assistant to Prime Minister/Minister of State and Pakistan's Special Representative for Afghanistan.
-He is also Chairman/CEO of Sadiq Group of Enterprises and a member of BOG of Institute of Strategic Studies Islamabad.
+Currently Ambassador Sadiq is a Special Assistant to Prime Minister/Minister of State and Pakistan's Special Representative for Afghanistan.
+He is also the Chairman/CEO of Sadiq Group of Enterprises and a member of BOG of Institute of Strategic Studies Islamabad.

 He earlier served as Secretary National Security Division, Ambassador to Afghanistan, Spokesman of Foreign Office and several other diplomatic assignments to US, EU and China.